 Despite its tumultuous past and the current challenges it faces as a developing country, the Philippine culture and people are truly one of a kind.
 It has a lot of gems to be seen and the Filipino people remind us of the simple life, and what it means to be family.

-When Filipinos visit other places, they usually bring back pasalubong or souvenirs for family and friends.
+When Filipinos visit other places, they usually bring back pasalubong or Filipino souvenirs for family and friends.
 As much as possible, one should never take something that harms nature.
-If you ever find yourself exploring the many provinces of the Philippines, here are some pasalubong ideas to bring back home besides t-shirts and refrigerator magnets.
+If you ever find yourself exploring the many provinces of the Philippines, here are some pasalubong ideas and things to buy in the Philippines, and bring back something else home besides t-shirts and refrigerator magnets.